LumeraProtocol/lumera/devnet/Readme.md

 - Docker-based deployment system

 The system takes `config.json` and `validators.json` as inputs to generate Docker Compose files and validator scripts, enabling rapid deployment of distributed validator networks of any size.
+The system take `claims.json` as input to be used by Claim module on genesis initialization.
+The system CAN take existing `genesis.json` as input to be extended to include new validators.

 ## 2. Directory Structure